 Among the participating companies are Autodesk, Amazon, Google, Microsoft, Facebook, Shopify, IKEA and many more, representing different parties in the 3D commerce value creation chain.
-DGG is taking an active role in this effort with our CEO Max as co-chair of the Asset Creation TSG.
+DGG is taking an active role in this effort with our CTO Max as co-chair of the Asset Creation TSG.

 The graphic below highlights the problems we have described above.
 A lot of interrelations: many different parties are involved in the entire process of creating preparing and deploying 3D content.
 Each TSG mentions consistency as part of their goal.

 As the Working Group’s chair Shrenik Sadalgi, Director of Next at Wayfair, says:

 “As we continue to transform the way people shop for their homes, we believe that 3D will be ubiquitous in the coming years and that it is imperative to standardize 3D content so it can be exchanged effectively and experienced consistently.”

 But, how can standardization solve the problems described above?
 Looking at each aspect separately we can summarize the following: